mklopets/selenimation/README.md

 ## Usage
 ---
-To get started with Selenimation, just include the files provided in the `/selenium` folder in your HTML.
+To get started with Selenimation, you only need to include the files provided in the `/selenium` folder and a recent version of jQuery in your HTML.

 *jQuery* is a requirement for Selenimation to work.
 These are the lines of code required in the `head`tag of your HTML for Selenimation to work:
 ````html